xxzcool/scoremodel/README.md

 #### scoremodel 0.3.2 2018-07-29
 - Fix bug of 'convertType': check beforehand if there is at least one variable which can be converted to avoid errors.
-- Fix bug of 'LRfit': Adaptable update with dependency package 'broom' to avoid errors.
+- Fix bug of 'LRfit': adaptable update with dependency package 'broom' to avoid errors.

 #### scoremodel 0.3.1 2018-02-22
 - Speed up four functions, including 'woeEncodeFun_df', 'executeBinFun_df', 'rawPredictFun_df' and 'crossValidation'.